top of page

 Participants are given access to an online portal containing readings that summarise of each of the sessions and a range of other useable resources from the program.
 A contact form is also provided for participants who would like to stay in touch with their presenter.

-Ryan Harding is currently the presenter for all programs.
-He is a VIT registered teacher with over ten years of experience working in secondary and primary schools.
-In addition to this, Ryan is currently completing a graduate diploma in Psychological Science.
+Ryan Harding (founder/facilitator) is a VIT registered teacher with over 12 years of experience working in secondary and primary schools.
+In addition to this, Ryan has completed a graduate diploma in Psychological Science.
+Rachael Hall (facilitator) is a VIT registered teacher with over 6 years of experience working in secondary and primary schools.
+Rachael also operates her own business, working as a fitness and lifestyle coach.

 bottom of page